 One of the easiest ways to save some extra cash booking flights on British Airways might also seem like a head-scratcher: Joining the AARP, AKA the American Association of Retired Persons.
-And it doesn't matter whether you're a boomer, millennial, or Gen Zer – you can easily join to save.
+And it doesn't matter whether you're a boomer, millennial, or Gen Zer – you can easily join to save … for cheaper than ever right now.

 It's no big secret, yet it still takes many travelers by surprise.
 British Airways has had a longstanding partnership with AARP, offering members a discount of between $65 (for economy or premium economy) and $200 (in first or business class) on roundtrip flights from the U.S. to Europe and beyond.
 Those discounts have changed over the years, but you can get those savings through at least Jan.
 31, 2024.

 Despite its name and reputation, you don't have to be over 50 or retired to join.
-No matter your age or employment status, you can join for as low as just $12 for the first year – and immediately net some serious savings on your next British Airways flight.
+No matter your age or employment status, you can join now and start reaping the benefits.

 How the British Airways AARP Discount Works